dreamind/ix/project/phase1/phase1.md

   * float: real number that supports decimal point, e.g. 3.14, 777.8 and 1.0
   * string: categorical values, e.g. Male/Female and RAIN/SUNNY/CLOUDY

+Assume each column of teh CSV file contains only data of the same type.

 Calculate the **five-number-summary** of each column of the CSV data.
 Five-number-summary is descriptive statistical properties proposed by Tukey [1].
 The summary provides a concise report of central tendency and distribution of a data set.
 It consists of the following.

 - **Minimum value**